Return

 for these two sets, Tucson radio station KWFM played an ad featuring the subway

-proclaiming that Gentle Giant was "rolling into town".
-The Tucson Dooley's was an old renovated
+announcer proclaiming that Gentle Giant was "rolling into town".
+The Tucson Dooley's was an old

-church that was converted into a nightclub in 1977, before finally burning to
+renovated church that was converted into a nightclub in 1977, before

-patrons in the front of the balcony appeared to be looking almost straight down
+inwards, so that patrons in the front of the balcony appeared to be looking

 around 250.
 There was not a musical act